Maybe your organization settled on the perfect database model and you thought that it will be static for years, if not decades.

 What are atomic transactions?

-With all or nothing that assures success or failure of a transaction, two or more updates can be executed in a MySQL database.
+With all or nothing that assures success or failure of a transaction, two or more updates can be executed in a MongoDB database.

 MongoDB supports atomic modifications.
 In other words, if you’re updating two values within a document, either all two are updated successfully or remains unchanged.